makaroni4/img-lint/README.md

   <img src="https://user-images.githubusercontent.com/768070/37737892-76a69720-2d55-11e8-88e3-dfe3c5b5ae08.png" width="50%" alt="img-lint logo">
 </p>

 `img-lint` will help to keep your webapp from serving heavy and not optimized images.
-It's a zero-dependencies Ruby gem that will scan specified folders for images with size above curtain treshold.
+It's a zero-dependencies Ruby gem that will scan specified folders for images with size above a certain threshold.
 It could be run manually or easily integrated into CI.

 ## Installation